School Tour Themes

 3rd Grade – 12th Grade

-The Artist in the Landscape
+The Artist in the Environment

 On this tour students will view landscapes, seascapes and cityscapes from the 19th century through the present to discover imaginative ways that artists have responded to their environment.
 In “reading” landscape paintings, students will consider character, setting, plot, tone and point of view while citing visual evidence for their conclusions using Visual Thinking Strategies and other methods of inquiry.